sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-1.markdown

 * [Matija Pretnar, "An Introduction to Algebraic Effects and Handlers."](https://www.sciencedirect.com/science/article/pii/S1571066115000705)

 Furthermore, when I say "implementing algebraic effects (in Haskell)," I mean making the operational semantics and typing rules of algebraic effects fully embeddable in Haskell by using various language features so as to emulate them exactly.

+Libraries that implement algebraic effects in Haskell include `freer-simple` and `heftia`.
+On the other hand, libraries such as `polysemy`, `effectful`, and `fused-effects` can currently be said to implement a subset of algebraic effects, in the sense that they lack support for **delimited continuations**.
+As for `mtl`, its correspondence with algebraic effects is not clear.
 {% endcapture %}

 <div class="notice--info"> {{ alert_content | markdownify }} </div>